 If you're a gardener, or even have a balcony that you can put a few pots of plants on, consider planting some of these nutrient-rich veggies.
-Broccoli, kale, cauliflower and cabbage are the most familiar ones, but turnips and kohlrabi are also part of the brassica family.

 Scientists and nutritionists studying this vegetable family have shown that brassica vegetables help prevent a variety of cancers:

 The phytonutrients, sulfuraphane and indoles in brassicas give them their cancer prevention properties.
 Indoles suppress the growth of tumors and inhibit cancer cells from migrating to other parts of the body.
 Sulfuraphane is a natural detoxifier.

 - Johns Hopkins researchers gave animals sulfuraphane and found they developed fewer tumors that were smaller and slower growing than the control group.

 - A Dutch study involving 100,000 people over a 6 year period, found that people who eat at least three servings of brassica vegetables per week lowered their risk of colorectal cancers by 49%.